its4utuff/gorgias-help/src/extension/03-sync.rst

  3. Click on `Sync Now` button (it takes a second or 2).
  4. Optionally refresh the page if you don't see them right away.

-Now all your quicktexts should be synchronized with the Synchronization server.
+Now all your templates should be synchronized with the Synchronization server.

 In order to get your templates synchronized with other machines repeat the steps above (but this time just Login).